 Think of the last time you heard the success story of an entrepreneur.
 Now, remember how many YouTube channels and media houses covered that story by adding magnetic elements to it.

-Generally, people don't talk about failures and mostly discuss success stories.
+Generally, people don’t talk about failures and primarily discuss success stories.

 Success stories give us hope, right?